everbright152/voice-clone-train/README.md

 - [YouTube Tutorial](https://www.youtube.com/watch?v=3iqvBEGS2So)
 - Used Google and AI assistance whenever I got stuck

+## Audio Source:
+The audio used in this project was sourced from LibriVox.org, and was used solely for experimentation and learning purposes.

 ## Steps Completed
 - Data Generation & Preparation
 - Uploading Audio File